Annual Review 2020-21

-Downs & West Community Support (DWCS), a ministry of Sisters of Charity Community Care Ltd (SCCC), offers encouragement and practical assistance to farming families and rural communities in Southern Queensland who are severely affected by climatic conditions or family matters beyond their control.
+Downs & West Community Support (DWCS), a ministry of Sisters of Charity Community Care Ltd (SCCC), offers encouragement, discreet and personalised assistance to farming families and their communities in Southern Queensland who are severely affected by climatic conditions or family matters beyond their control.

 We are motivated by a sense of responsibility to provide compassionate care and to share our resources as far as possible.